mathieu-benoit/mathieu-benoit.github.io/content/posts/2022/12/onlineboutique-with-helm.md

 EOF
 ```

-By navigating to the *Kubernetes Engine > Config & Policy > Config* page in your Google Cloud Console, you can see all the 73 resources synced from the Online Boutique Helm chart by Config Sync:
+By navigating to the **Kubernetes Engine > Config & Policy > Config** page in your Google Cloud Console, you can see all the 73 resources synced from the Online Boutique Helm chart by Config Sync:
 ![Online Boutique synced by Config Sync](https://github.com/mathieu-benoit/my-images/raw/main/onlineboutique-with-helm-configsync.png)

 ## Conclusion

-- Helm chart
+The Online Boutique's Helm chart allows to deploy either the default basic setup as well as more advanced, complex and secure setup with Service Mesh and Config Sync (GitOps).

-- Advanced scenarios with ASM/ACM
+We just saw how you can deploy Online Boutique with its fine granular `NetworkPolicies`, `Sidecars`, `ServiceAccounts` and `AuthorizationPolicies`.
+We also saw how you can expose the Online Boutique's `frontend` app via an Istio Ingress Gateway.

-- Security posture improved with `NetworkPolicies`, `AuthorizationPolicies` and STRICT mTLS
+You can take inspiration of this to improve your own Security Posture with your own workloads.

 ## More examples